expo/expo/docs/versions/v14.0.0/guides/using-graphql.md

 `)(PostList);
 ```

 There are some Apollo examples written in React Native that you may wish to refer to.
-All the code should work equally well with Exponent.
+All the code should work equally well with Expo.

 1. The [“Hello World” example](https://github.com/apollostack/frontpage-react-native-app) used at [dev.apolldata.com](dev.apolldata.com).
 2. A [GitHub API Example](https://github.com/apollostack/GitHub-GraphQL-API-Example) built to work with GitHub’s new GraphQL API.

-You are now ready to use GraphQL in your Exponent app 🚀
+You are now ready to use GraphQL in your Expo app 🚀